lchen723/MSN/README.md

-This supplementary material contains R programming code for the implementation of the method in the manuscript entitled "Network Learning for Multivariate Time-to-Event Outcomes Using Gene Expression Data".
+This supplementary material contains the R code for implementing the method proposed in the manuscript entitled *"Network Learning for Multivariate Time-to-Event Outcomes Using Gene Expression Data"*.

-The relevant R package "MSN" has been available at https://cran.r-project.org/web/packages/MSN/index.html.
+The corresponding R package, **MSN**, is available on CRAN: https://cran.r-project.org/web/packages/MSN/index.html

-The documents in this
+The files included in this repository are:
+1. **GES.zip**: A collection of real datasets in CSV format.
+2. **RDA.R**: An R script for the real data analysis.
+3. **Simulation.R**: An R script for the simulation studies.